lightspeedwp/lsx/readme.txt

 * Dev - Added in a lsx_defer_parsing_of_js filter to allow plugins to skip their files.
 * Dev - Added an additional thumbnail image size for post carousel blocks 'lsx-thumbnail-carousel'.
 * Dev - Better support for Tribe Events templates and styling.
-* Fix - the width for the login form (logged out) will not affect widgets anymore.
+* Fix - The width for the login form (logged out) will not affect widgets anymore.
 * Dev - When LSX Banners is active, the single events will not show a featured image on the body.
 * Fix - Improving js loading for better functioning of features like the Sticky menu.
 * Dev - Folder restructuring for all non LSX plugins supported.